-Critics on the left and right say Ajit Pai’s FCC is hurting poor people
+Critics on both the left and right say Ajit Pai’s FCC is hurting poor people

 But critics say he’s doing the opposite, including with that very program.
 Unlike in the net neutrality debate, critics of Pai’s latest efforts are now coming from the left and the right.
 They’re calling it “the FCC War On The Poor.”

-They organized a briefing this week headlined by the two Democrat FCC commissioners, Mignon Clyburn and Jessica Rosenworcel, and representatives Maxine Waters and Gwen Moore.
+They organized a briefing this week headlined by the two Democratic FCC commissioners, Mignon Clyburn and Jessica Rosenworcel, and representatives Maxine Waters and Gwen Moore.
 Pai’s plan to cut waste and fraud in the government’s Lifeline phone and internet subsidy program would restrict the $9.25 monthly discount to customers of major ISPs and phone companies, like Verizon and T-Mobile.
 That cuts out resellers like TracFone, which ride on top of the major carriers networks and are the most popular with Lifeline users.

 Pai says the goal is to promote infrastructure by directing more money to the companies that actually build the networks.
 But even conservatives are baffled.